vivekagr/AWS-SAA-C02-Course/README.md

 #### Internet Gateway

+**PUBLIC SUBNET** - a subnet that's associated with a route table that has a route to an Internet Gateway

 A managed service that allows gateway traffic between the VPC and the internet or AWS Public Zones (S3, SQS, SNS, etc.)